-Back in Newton, Menninger took dozens of hours of footage captured by cinematographer Babin Dulal and went to work, learning the various aspects of film production as he went.
+Back home, Menninger took dozens of hours of footage captured by cinematographer Babin Dulal and went to work, learning the various aspects of film production as he went.

 “I had to do it all alone,” Menninger said.
 “I had to color it all alone, I did the audio alone, and I did the editing alone.
 My dad had been an editor a long time ago in Hollywood, and he had the system and taught me some technical things.
 He was always there as a soundboard as well, which really helped.”

 Eight months later, the result was a 55-minute documentary, titled “The Porter.”

 Most of the porters with whom Menninger worked in Nepal are members of the Tamang ethnic group.
 Menninger taught himself their language, Nepali, and asked them to treat him as they would one of their own.
 They often tried to lighten his workload, Menninger said, but he’d push back.

 “Every time I’d be like, ‘I want the exact same thing as what you’re eating.
 I want the same thing you’re drinking.
 If somebody is going to sleep on the bed, I want to sleep on the bed.
 What do you have in season?
 One blanket.
 OK, I’m only going to sleep with one blanket tonight.’
 The whole time, they wanted me to not do as much, and I was almost comically adamant to do the opposite.”

 When the documentary was done, Menninger sent it to one of the porters with whom he’d worked in Nepal and asked for feedback.